dkarlinsky/azsmrc/azsmrc/Readme.txt

 3.2  Installing the remote control program

-		1. Create a directory of your choice and extract the contents of the AzSMRC_xxx.zip as well as Library.zip there
+		1. Create a directory of your choice and extract the contents of the AzSMRC_xxx.zip as well as clientLibrary.zip there
 		2. If you did not download the file with the SWT libraries in it, then you will need to manually obtain those and place them in your chosen folder yourself.